MasterChef Canada: Format

 This cycle is occasionally disrupted for special challenges following double eliminations, in which challenges such as a skills test or gauntlet can take place.
-Additionally, on several occasions there have been opportunities for selected competitors to win their way back into the competition through anywhere from one to three challenges.
+Additionally, on several occasions, there have been opportunities for selected competitors to win their way back into the competition through anywhere from one to three challenges.

 After a final two (or three) competitors are determined through a unique-to-each-season semifinalist challenge sequence, the finalists are given their final challenge: they will compete head-to-head in a three-hour, three-course (appetizer, entrée, dessert) final challenge while friends, family and former competitors spectate and cheer them on.
-Each course is judged privately by the judges; in some seasons, the finalists are required to cook each course back-to-back without rest.
-After all of the courses have been sampled, and the judges have deliberated, a winner is eventually crowned - the winner receives a trophy, a $100,000 CAD cash prize, and the title of MasterChef Canada.
+Each course is judged privately by the judges; in recent years since season 4, the finalists are required to cook each course non-stop without rest.
+After all of the courses have been sampled, and the judges have deliberated, a winner is eventually crowned - the winner receives a trophy, a $100,000 CAD cash prize money, and the title of MasterChef Canada.